kreier/reactivate23/README.md

 On Monday we installed the FRC Game Tools, connected to the 426 Wifi, activated the sensors, reconnected all Talon SRX to the CAN bus - and with a USB flight stick Logitech we were able to control the robot again!
 Some software updates for the motor controllers were needed, but with Phoenix Tuner X fast accomplished.

+After restarting after the installation, we started FRC Driver Station - and voila!

 ## Inspiration at TAS in December 2022

 The visit was great.
 Team 4253 would like to support us - we need to make contact!
 They have some vintage robots to learn from: